 There are times when an emergency vehicle driver is responsible for causing an accident.
 The driver of an emergency vehicle must exercise due regard for the safety of all persons which places a burden on the emergency driver to operate reasonably under the circumstances.
 If an operator of an ambulance or fire truck violates that duty, then they could be liable for any injuries caused by their negligence.

-In an Accident With an Emergency Vehicle?
+In an Accident With an Emergency Vehicle in Huntsville?
 Call Us

 Establishing liability after an accident with an emergency vehicle can be complicated.
 If you have been involved in a crash with a fire truck, police car, or ambulance, speak with an attorney as soon as possible.
 A skilled lawyer will be able to help you determine who may be responsible and to what extent.